 The 2008 Tablas Creek Vineyard Grenache Blanc is Tablas Creek’s seventh bottling of its 100% Grenache Blanc.
 The Grenache Blanc grape, a little-known but widely-planted Southern Rhone varietal, produces wines with tremendous body, good acidity, and flavors of citrus, anise, and green apple.

 The 2008 Grenache Blanc shows a clean nose of mineral, green apple, grapefruit and pear, with flavors that begin bright with lemon and lime, then broaden in the mid-palate before re-tightening on the finish with a lingering character of green apple skin and wet rocks.

 - 100% Grenache Blanc

 We use most of our Grenache Blanc in our Esprit de Beaucastel Blanc and Côtes de Tablas Blanc each year.
-However, we have been so pleased by the flavors and intensity of the Grenache Blanc over the past few years that we decided to reserve a small quantity of Grenache Blanc for a single-varietal bottling.
+However, we have been so pleased by the flavors and intensity of the Grenache Blanc that we decided to reserve a small quantity of Grenache Blanc for a single-varietal bottling.

 Our Grenache Blanc grapes were grown on our 120-acre certified organic estate vineyard.

 The Grenache Blanc grapes were whole cluster pressed, and fermented using native yeasts in stainless steel tanks and one two-year-old foudre.
-The final blends were assembled in May 2007, and bottled in July 2007.
+The fermentation process took unusually long, and didn't complete until nearly a year after harvest.
+The final blend was assembled in July 2009, and bottled in September 2009.
 The wines underwent only a light cold stabilization before bottling.